JamesMGreene/nestdb/README.md

 Once the datastore is fully destroyed, it also emits a `"destroyed"` event that you can add a listener for.

+Whenever any datastore is fully destroyed, the `Datastore` object itself emits a global `"destroyed"` event that you can add a listener for.

 #### Type 1: In-memory only datastore

 ```js